 Natural mortality (M) is likely high for northern anchovy, similar to other small pelagic species which rarely become more than seven years old (Hoenig 1983).
-MacCall (1973)

-estimated instantaneous natural mortality to be 1.06, resulting in 65% mortality in the population each year.
-Methot (1989) assumed M to be 0.6, but estimates of biomass were not greatly affected by changing the values of M. Jacobson (1994) assumed M to be 0.8.
+MacCall (1973) estimated instantaneous natural mortality to be 1.06 $yr^{-1}$ , resulting in 65% mortality in the population each year.
+Methot (1989) assumed M to be 0.6 $yr^{-1}$ , but estimates of biomass were not greatly affected by changing the value of M. Jacobson (1994) assumed M to be 0.8 $yr^{-1}$ .
 In nature, M may be age- (or size-) specific and dependent on the population size.
 Estimates of M from catch curves are likely confounded by spatiotemporal variability in sampling and anchovy availability to fishing gear.